scala/scala-async/README.md

 After ANF transform.

- - await calls are moved to only appear on the LHS of a value definition.
+ - await calls are moved to only appear on the RHS of a value definition.
  - `if` is not used as an expression, instead each branch writes its result to a synthetic `var`.